ISO-NE rolls out enhancements to report on 21-day energy supply forecast

 3. The “gauge” graphic shows the forecasted peak daily energy demand during the assessment period, including the date the peak is expected to occur.

-4. The map shows the forecast for the region’s total demand for electricity over the 21 days.
-As total demand increases, so does the potential for stress on the power system.
+4. The Total 21 Day Energy Demand graphic shows the forecast for the region’s total demand for electricity over the 21 days (light gray).
+The horizontal reference lines show how the forecast for the current period compares to historical data.

 5. When warranted, the Status Summary field will include information about anticipated system operating conditions during the forecast period.